 When meeting your doctor for a consultation, it is a good idea to prepare a list of questions to ask to learn all that you can about that particular doctor’s approach to breast augmentation surgery.

 You will also want to know as much as possible about the cost, recovery, and pain involved with your procedure, as well as the doctor’s training, experience, and qualifications, and their expectations about your surgery.

 You should also ask your board-certified plastic surgeon to see before and after pictures from their previous patients.
-Also, inquire about the number of procedures they perform on a daily basis, in a month, and over the course of a year.
+Also, inquire about the number of procedures they perform daily, in a month, and over a year.
 While you do want to see a doctor that is well-versed and practiced in the art of breast augmentation, you also want to avoid doctors that perform dozens of daily operations.
-Cosmetic surgeons, after all, should possess a considerable degree of artistry into their work, in order to sculpt the breast to meet a certain aesthetic balance.
+Cosmetic surgeons, after all, should possess a considerable degree of artistry into their work, to sculpt the breast to meet a certain aesthetic balance.
 Doctors that have a full, back-to-back schedule of operations might not be willing or able to give each patient the proper care and attention they need to achieve the best results.

 Some other questions to ask your doctor include:

 - How do you decide what type of breast augmentation procedure is right for each patient?

 - Which type of procedure do you feel is right for me, and why?

 - Will my surgery be done in a hospital, an outpatient center, or somewhere else?

 - What are the risks for the type of surgery I want?
 Do I personally have a higher risk of complications or side-effects with this surgery?